Entrepreneurship Living-Learning Community

-- A dedicated administrator is assigned to mentor participants and ensure they receive the full benefits of the program by fulfilling all program requirements.
+- A dedicated administrator mentors participants and ensure they receive the full benefits of the program by fulfilling all program requirements.

-- Students will be cohorted in the same residence hall providing a peer-to-peer support network of aspiring entrepreneurs.
+- Students are cohorted in the same residence hall, providing a peer-to-peer support network of aspiring entrepreneurs.

-- Social events will be offered throughout the year to provide community members with the chance to relax, bond and develop meaningful friendships.
+- Social events are offered throughout the year to provide community members with the chance to relax, bond and develop meaningful friendships.

 Can only entrepreneurship majors apply for the ELLC?